Exodus to Parler? Conservatives seeking fill-in as Twitter, Facebook flag more posts

 Avance said Parler was created by "two conservative young tech guys" named John Matze and Jared Thomson who envisioned it as a place for "open and uncensored" discussion from a mostly conservative viewpoint.

-Even so, Parler was around for about two years until it began picking up subscribers last summer.
-That coincided with Facebook and Twitter flagging patently false and misleading posts on those platforms.
+Even so, Parler was around for about two years before it began picking up subscribers last summer.
+That coincided with Facebook's and Twitter's flagging of patently false and misleading posts on their platforms.

-Avance said there is no evidence Facebook and Twitter singled out conservatives per se, but it does flag content associated with the far-right.
+Avance said there is no evidence that Facebook and Twitter singled out conservatives per se, but she said they do flag content associated with the far right.
 That includes anti-Semitic, xenophobic and white nationalist messaging.

 It is also new territory for pranksters and imposters.
 The offices of Gov. Kevin Stitt and U.S. Sen. James Lankford say they have no connection to Parler accounts in their names.

-Media observers say it's probably too soon to know if Parler is a fad or here to stay.
-Despite its recent rise, it still is far behind Twitter and Facebook in users, as well as the technology infrastructure to support those numbers.
+Media observers say it's probably too soon to know wehther Parler is a fad or here to stay.
+Despite its recent rise, it still is far behind Twitter and Facebook in users as well as in the technology infrastructure to support those numbers.

 Avance said the platform runs the risk of being "an echo chamber … that doesn't really make for the kind of debate it says it wants."